blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 10. Click **Continue**

 ## Route 53
-By now, the CloudFront distribution should be complete and you can go to Route 53 to create an alias record.
+By now, the CloudFront distribution should be complete and you can go to the Route 53 console to create an alias record.
+Create a record and point the domain name or subdomain to the CloudFront domain name.

+Here's an example:
 {% asset_img r53.png %}

 # Slack